 Fawzia Afzal-Khan, Director of Women and Gender Studies, Montclair State University

-- Profeminism: One of the Most Important Social Justice Movements You’ve Never Heard Of – Blending three and half decades of history with front line accounts of contemporary expressions of evolving masculinities, “Profeminism” is both a primer on the profeminist men’s movement and introduces audiences to a larger conversation: men as participants vs. men as bystanders in the struggle for gender justice today.
-Using various stories from the Voice Male anthology, presentations can feature examples from book chapters including “boys to men” and “fathering”; “male survivors” and “men’s health”; “men and feminism” and “men overcoming violence”; “GBTQ men” and “men of color;” “changing men” and “manhood after Sandy Hook.”
+Blending four decades of history with front line accounts of contemporary expressions of evolving masculinities, “Profeminism” is both a primer on the profeminist men’s movement and introduces audiences to a larger conversation: men as participants vs. men as bystanders in the struggle for gender justice today.
+Using various stories from his book, Rob’s presentations can feature examples from chapters including: Boys to Men, Men of Color, Fathering, GBTQ Men, Men’s Health, Feminism and Men, Male Survivors, Men Overcoming Violence, and and Manhood after Las Vegas, Orlando, and Sandy Hook.

-- The Journey to Healthy Manhood Begins with Supporting Women – A helpful tool to help younger males grow into compassionate, nurturing men.
-Also very relevant for those who work with youth.
-Examining the damaging messages men have been taught about girls and women, “The Journey” introduces young men and their mentors to ways they can begin to chart a course to a positive expression of their masculinity.
+A helpful tool to help younger males grow into compassionate, nurturing men.
+Also relevant for those working with youth.
+Examining the damaging messages men have been taught about girls and women, The Journey introduces young men and their mentors to ways they can begin to chart a course to a positive expression of their masculinity.

-- New Visions of Manhood – The way men are trained to be masculine confuses their understanding of self-esteem, intimacy, and power with domination and emotional repression.
-“New Visions” explores a range of ideas about masculinity, including how men’s isolation and violence are not an inherent part of male nature but a result of socialization; that men are both privileged and damaged by sexism; and that some men’s acts of domination and violence stem from a misguided strategy to control underlying feelings of fear and powerlessness.
+The way men are trained to be masculine confuses their understanding of self-esteem, intimacy, and power with domination and emotional repression.
+New Visions explores a range of ideas about masculinity, including how men’s isolation and violence are not an inherent part of male nature but a result of socialization; that men are both privileged and damaged by sexism; and that some men’s acts of domination and violence stem from a misguided strategy to control underlying feelings of fear and powerlessness.